bitcoin/bitcoin/doc/developer-notes.md

 }
 ```

-- By default, declare single-argument constructors `explicit`.
+- By default, declare single-parameter constructors `explicit`.

   - *Rationale*: This is a precaution to avoid unintended conversions that might
-    arise when single-argument constructors are used as implicit conversion
+    arise when single-parameter constructors are used as implicit conversion
     functions.

 - Use explicitly signed or unsigned `char`s, or even better `uint8_t` and